bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Let's draw some windows and doors.

-Now I'm planing on abusing the ability of SVG to rotate things.
+I'm planning on abusing the ability of SVG to rotate things.
 So, I am going to just worry about drawing an item in one position and then letting SVG rotate it to the appropriate side of the Yome.